Modern molecular genetic methods in forensic diagnosis of sudden cardiac death: a review

 Abstract

-Sudden cardiac death remains one of the leading causes of premature mortality, especially among young and middle-aged individuals, while in a considerable number of cases traditional autopsy methods fail to establish a definitive cause of death.
-The need for novel diagnostic approaches to so-called “unexplained deaths” has led to the emergence and rapid development of the concept of molecular autopsy.
-This review analyzes the capabilities, limitations, and prospects of applying molecular-genetic methods in forensic medical practice.
-The paper discusses current understanding of the genetic basis of hereditary arrhythmias and cardiomyopathies, which are the main causes of sudden death in the absence of structural myocardial abnormalities.
-The evolution of sequencing technologies is described — from the classical Sanger method, which laid the foundation for the first molecular autopsies, to next-generation sequencing that enables simultaneous analysis of hundreds of genes associated with arrhythmogenic conditions.
-Particular attention is given to the interpretation and classification of genetic variants, the challenges of analyzing variants of uncertain significance, and the importance of their periodic reclassification as new scientific data become available.
-A separate section highlights the role of family cascade testing as a key preventive tool for identifying at-risk relatives and organizing genetic counseling.
-The article substantiates the importance of introducing molecular autopsy into the Russian forensic medical system as a means of improving diagnostic accuracy and promoting interdisciplinary integration between forensic medicine, cardiology, and clinical genetics.
-The analysis concludes that molecular autopsy not only enhances the evidential value of forensic examinations but also provides a foundation for preventive medicine aimed at reducing hereditary cases of sudden death.
+Sudden cardiac death remains one of the leading causes of premature mortality among the working-age population, particularly in young individuals.
+In a substantial proportion of cases, conventional autopsy methods fail to establish a definitive cause of death.
+The need for new diagnostic approaches to unexplained deaths has led to the emergence and rapid development of the concept of molecular autopsy.
+This review analyzes the applications, limitations, and prospects of molecular genetic methods in forensic practice.
+This review discusses current knowledge on the genetic basis of inherited arrhythmias and cardiomyopathies, the leading causes of sudden death in the absence of structural myocardial abnormalities.
+The evolution of technologies is outlined, from Sanger sequencing, which formed the basis of early molecular autopsies, to next-generation sequencing, which now enables the simultaneous analysis of hundreds of genes associated with arrhythmogenic disorders.
+Particular attention is given to the interpretation of genetic variants, classification of their clinical significance, challenges in analyzing variants of uncertain significance, and the need for their reclassification as scientific evidence accumulates.
+A separate section addresses cascade family testing as a key element in preventing recurrent cases of sudden death and in organizing genetic counseling for relatives.
+The review substantiates the rationale for integrating molecular autopsy into the forensic medical system as a tool to enhance the evidentiary value of conclusions and to promote interdisciplinary integration of forensic medicine, cardiology, and clinical genetics.
+The analysis demonstrates that molecular autopsy not only expands diagnostic capabilities but also provides a foundation for the development of preventive medicine aimed at reducing inherited sudden deaths.

 Full Text